Things you can do

 3. Make a list of your medicines and doses

-Keeping a record of the medicines you're taking can help if you see a different doctor or nurse, or if you need to go into hospital or a hospice.
+Keeping a record of the medicines you're taking can help if you see different doctors or nurses who might not have all your medical information, or if you need to go into hospital or a hospice.

 4. Talk to your GP

-If you’ve got questions or worries, you can book an appointment with your GP to talk through them.
+If you’ve got questions or worries, you can book an appointment with your GP to talk about them.
 It can help to write down what you want to discuss.
-Your GP may not be able to talk about everything in one appointment.
-So you might want to ask for a longer appointment or visit them more than once.
+Your GP may not be able to talk about everything in one appointment so you might want to ask for a longer appointment or visit them more than once.

 5. Find out about the symptoms of MSCC

 Metastatic spinal cord compression (MSCC) is a very serious medical condition.
 It affects some men with advanced prostate cancer.
 If you have symptoms, it’s important to get medical advice straight away.
 Knowing the symptoms can help you know what to look out for.

 6. Think about where you want to be cared for

 Visit local nursing homes, residential homes or hospices to help you understand what options are available.
 This can help you decide where you’d like to be cared for if you ever need the care and support that these places provide.
 Check what local services are available if you want to be cared for at home.